szageda/keeb-utils/README.md

 ## 1. Introduction

-Keeb Utils, short for “Keyboard Utilities,” is my personal project focused on sharing custom keyboard tweaks for Windows and Linux.
-This repository features adjustments aimed at enhancing efficiency and comfort.
-It serves as a valuable resource for keyboard enthusiasts seeking to improve their typing experience and as a starting point for those interested in keyboard programming.
-After exploring various alternative layouts and experimenting with different alphanumeric functions, I was inspired to create this solution, drawing on the work of others—details are in the [5.
-Credits and Inspiration](#5-credits-and-inspiration) section.
+Keeb Utils, short for “Keyboard Utilities,” is my personal project for sharing custom keyboard tweaks for Windows and Linux.
+This repository offers adjustments to enhance typing efficiency, ergonomics, and comfort, making it a useful resource for keyboard enthusiasts and those new to keyboard programming.
+The works of others inspired me to share my keyboard configuration, too—details are found under [5.
+Credits and Inspiration](#5-credits-and-inspiration).

 Keeb Utils adheres to two key principles:
 - Keep it minimal and functional.